V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 The creator was literally SURE, that we will do this!
 Also, can you imagine the time consumed for nothing?
 One folder = one reboot!
 But i laughed a lot!
 That's funny!

 Well.
-Time be smarter!
+Time to be smarter!

 #### Exploitation - Flag it!

-At this moment, i asked myself "How can i list every folder which is inside `ohno`, and read every files in them (pretty sure there is only the flag at the end), at one go?".
+At this moment, i asked myself "How can i list every folder which is inside `ohno`, and read every files in these (pretty sure there is only the flag at the end), at one go?".

-So i used `find`, to list all the folder and the parameter `-exec`combined to `cat` to read all files inside these, and the magic happen!
+So i used `find`, to list all the folder and the parameter `-exec` combined with `cat` to read all files inside these, and the magic happen!

 Final Command used : `| find /oh* -exec cat {} + #`